HarryPdot/TicTacToe-responsive/README.md

 - designed to play in both landscape and portrait
 - both orientation has different features, where portrait has less room for features some interactions had to be removed

-## Unsolved problems
-- there are some parts of javascript functions that can be shortened to make it easier to read.
-One of them is the winning conditions where everything was basically hard coded to work.